 Quality as per W.E .Deming the father of Quality is “it will not suffice to have a merely satisfied customer.
 An unhappy customer will switch.
 Unfortunately, a satisfied customer may also switch, on the theory of he could not lose much and might gain.
 Profits in business come from repeat customers, customers that boast about your products and service, and that bring friends with them.”

 An organization like Or flame, Tupperware, and Amway in their early stages of growth did not go for full-fledged marketing by advertising instead build up a network of agents that spread the popularity of its product by word of mouth which gained momentum and brought profits to the organization, following such method also reduced overhead costs.
 These organizations were confident about the quality of their product as well as the price they offered in comparison to other organizations and thereby won the loyalty of the customers and repeat sales.

 Importance of Achieving Quality for an Organization:

 Good Will, Meet Competition, Profit, Stay in the Market, Develop Brand Name and Image, Meet Customer Awareness.
-The continuous process of following quality standards and achieving low cost brings in loyal customers, brand name and brand identity.
-Over a time a good will of the organization is established.
+The continuous process of following quality standards and achieving low cost brings in loyal customers, brand name, and brand identity.
+Over time a good will of the organization is established.
 The customer becomes aware of the product performance, reliability, durability, conformance to the standard of the product.
 As the products are used it is found to be as per their expectation or superseding it.
-The service offered by the organization in interacting with the customers and taking feedback, giving instantaneous response to their queries also helps in killing competitions along with the other measures and brings in profit.
-Thus adopting Quality standards proves to be profitable in all ways for the organization, its employees and customers.
+The service offered by the organization is interacting with the customers and taking feedback, giving instantaneous response to their queries also helps in killing competitions along with the other measures and brings in profit.
+Thus adopting Quality standards proves to be profitable in all ways for the organization, its employees, and customers.

 Advantages of Adopting Quality Measures: